dther/vis-accursed/README.md

  - clickable status bar, a la acme's tag bar
  - primary selection integration
  - "Minimal" version that removes all the weird acme fluff
+ - xdotool mouse warping? (this is going to be WACKY)
+   - it would be easier to patch st than implement this.
+   (Add a special signal to warp the mouse cursor to the terminal cursor.)
+     - NOTE: terminal cursor requires PR #953, hasn't been merged. help out?
+   - Low priority, all things considered.
+   Mouse warping tends to be distracting at the best of times.

 [oz:wily:idioms]: http://www.cs.yorku.ca/~oz/wily/idioms.html
 [martanne/vis]: https://github.com/martanne/vis